algorithm-helper/algorithm-helper/content/categories/data-structures/trees/priority-queue.md

 double ended priority queue.

-This data structure is best suitable to be implemented with some balanced tree structure, like a red-black tree, and thus we are able to run all of the operations in `O(lgN)` time.
+This data structure is best suitable to be implemented with some balanced tree structure, like a red-black tree, and thus we are able to run all of the operations in $O(logN)$ time.

 ### Visualization